elixir-lsp/elixir-ls/guides/initialization.md

 - compile only the project's `mix.exs` file.
 This is to ensure it is properly sourced and that it can use it for reading project metadata;
 - ensure that it does not override the server logger config;

 This process is handled on the private function `reload_project/0`.
-One interesting trick it uses is that it sets a different build path using `Mix.ProjectStack.post_config/1`.
+One interesting trick it uses is that it sets a different build path using `Mix.ProjectStack.post_config/1` (which is a private API).
 This is the point where it will create a `.elixir_ls` directory on your project.

 After reloading, the BEAM instance is free of old code and is ready to fetch/compile/analyze the project.